ibm-cloud-docs/ContinuousDelivery/tekton_pipeline.md

    * `0 9 * 1 MON-FRI` - The trigger runs at 9:00 AM every weekday in January.
    * `0 * * NOV,DEC 1` - The trigger runs every hour on Mondays during November and December.

  **Generic webhook triggers** run when a POST request that is configured with the secret setting goes to the generic webhook URL.
 Generic webhook triggers provide a unique webhook URL for POST requests.

+ Because the PipelineRun UI does not hide the generic webhook payload values in the event payload section, do not include sensitive data in the payload.
+Instead, secure any data that is required by a generic webhook by using trigger properties, such as passwords or API key secrets.
+ {: important}

  You can secure generic webhook triggers to work with Git, a Slack outgoing webhook, an Artifactory webhook, and more by using any of the following methods:

    * Token matches to compare the saved token and the token that is passed within the POST request.
 Supported token sources include a header, query, or payload.
 Token matches are used by GitLab webhooks and Slack outgoing webhooks.
    * Payload digest matches to compare the signature and the hash that are generated from the digested payload by using HMAC hex digest with a saved token.
 Supported signature sources might include a header, query, or payload.
 Users must specify a digest algorithm.
 Payload digest matches are used by GitHub webhooks.